oddbird/oddsite/content/2013/01/01/susy-next.rst

   and a co-maintainer of `Breakpoint`_, `Sassy Math`_, `Singularity`_,
   and so on.
 - `Tsachi Shlidor`_ [`@shlidor`_]
-  is a Drupalist front-end developer and themer at `Linnovate`.
+  is a Drupalist front-end developer and themer.
   He created the `Sasson`_ Drupal theme, and the `Salsa`_ layout system.
 - `Mason Wendell`_ [`@codingdesigner`_]